govambam/onlinerez/README.md

 And the Message should be whatever text you want to appear when someone views your resume website.
 We're going with `Hey-- you're doing great!`.

 Continue and then test.
 You should have just received a text from Twilio reading the custom message you created.
 If everything looks good, click Finish.
+Go to your dahsboard and rename the Zap to `First Zap`.